annalbirena/MIR-fake-store-app/README.md

-# Make It Real - Gestión de Contactos usando JavaScript y DOM
+# Make It Real - Aplicación Web con JavaScript Vanilla

 This is a solution to the Web Aplication with JavaScript Vanilla project of the Make It Real course.